BbeatrizSI/Portfolio-BbeatrizSI/README.md

-# Project of my own portfolio
+# Project of my own portfolio -- Better see on mobile view!!

 ## Available Scripts